bookgenesis/bg-legaldocs/Terms-of-Service.md

 page](http://en.support.wordpress.com/disputes/).

-**Your WordPress.com Website.** If you create a website on WordPress.com, you get to use an Automattic-owned subdomain, such as example.wordpress.com or mollys.food.blog.
+**Your WordPress.com Website.** If you create a website on WordPress.com, you get to use an Book Genesis-owned subdomain, such as example.wordpress.com or mollys.food.blog.
 You must not engage in “domain squatting,” claim an unreasonable number of subdomains (as determined by us), or sell access to any subdomains.

-**License.** By submitting Content to Automattic for inclusion on your website, you grant Automattic a world-wide, royalty-free, and non-exclusive license to reproduce, modify, adapt, and publish the Content solely for the purpose of displaying, distributing, and promoting your website.
-This license also allows Automattic to make any publicly-posted Content available to third parties selected by Automattic (through [Firehose](https://developer.wordpress.com/docs/firehose/), for example) so that these third parties can analyze and distribute (but not publicly display) the Content through their services.
+**License.** By submitting Content to Book Genesis for inclusion on your website, you grant Book Genesis a world-wide, royalty-free, and non-exclusive license to reproduce, modify, adapt, and publish the Content solely for the purpose of displaying, distributing, and promoting your website.
+This license also allows Book Genesis to make any publicly-posted Content available to third parties selected by Book Genesis (through [Firehose](https://developer.wordpress.com/docs/firehose/), for example) so that these third parties can analyze and distribute (but not publicly display) the Content through their services.
 You also give other WordPress.com users permission to share your Content